-For more than 60 years, Ray Products has been helping our customers create 3D thermoformed plastic parts.
+For 70 years, Ray Products has been helping our customers create 3D thermoformed plastic parts.
 Using some of the most advanced machinery and materials in the business, we work with a wide variety of industries to create the parts you need.

 On April 1, 1949, Allen Ray along with — as the Alhambra Free Press put it — “his pretty wife, Margaret” founded Ray Products.